 - Give yourself credit when you do control your anger.
 Instead of beating up on yourself, praise yourself when you do keep your emotions under control.
 Also, ask yourself, what was different about situations in which you are able to control your anger.
 Recognizing the circumstances or the actions you took not to get angry can be a powerful tool in learning to control your anger better.

 Are you stuck being angry?
 You need not be.
 Please remember, people who are angry for a long time often have trouble seeing the positive and expressing positive feelings.
 If you feel uncomfortable about your anger, talk with trusted family, friends, or professionals about your feelings.
 Also, consider joining a support group, so you can learn how others have dealt successfully with difficult feelings.

-From the National Resource Center for Traumatic Brain Injury, Virginia Commonwealth Model Systems of Care.
+Part of the Greatest Challenges Families Face series from the National Resource Center for Traumatic Brain Injury, Virginia Commonwealth Model Systems of Care.
 Reprinted with permission. www.neuro.pmr.vcu.edu.